eruvanos/warehouse14/DEV_LOG.md

 # Warehouse14 Developer logbook

+## 2021-07-12

+While visiting the dynamodb backend to put in pagination, we discovered that also the storage `list` method would be limited to 3000 objects.
+Because we never use the list on the storage, we removed it from the whole interface.

 ## 2021-07-04
 Still problems with the basic Dynamodb backend implementation, reducing the amount of required methods to implement for a backend feels good.